leonmakise/leonmakise.github.io/_pages/about.md

 My research interests include Vision for Natural Images (All-in-one Restoration), Raw Images (Neural ISP), Autonomous Driving Scene, and Remote Sensing Images (Hyperspectral).

 📧 I am open to collaboration and welcome inquiries from anyone interested in my research.
-Please feel free to reach out via email.
+Please feel free to reach out via [email](jiaqi.ma@mbzuai.ac.ae).

 # 🔥 News
+- *2025.05*: &nbsp;🎉 One paper is accepted by TIP.
+- *2025.04*: &nbsp;🎉 One paper is accepted by TPAMI.
-- *2024.12*: &nbsp;🥂 Starting from 2025, I will join MBZUAI as a postdoc working with [Assoc.
+- *2024.12*: &nbsp;🥂 Starting from 2025, I will join [MBZUAI](https://www.ival-mbzuai.com/) as a postdoc associate working with [Assoc.
 Prof. Salman Khan](https://salman-h-khan.github.io/)!
 - *2024.09*: &nbsp;🥂 We release a project regarding with [*All-in-one Image Restoration*](https://github.com/leonmakise/Awesome-All-in-one-Image-Restoration-Methods).
 We are awlays updating those recent awesome methods on this arising task.
 The comprehensive survey on All-in-one Image Restoration is on the way, stay tune with us~
 - *2024.08*: &nbsp;✨ [*Perceive-IR*](https://arxiv.org/abs/2408.15994) is on ArXiv now (All-in-one Image Restoration).
 - *2024.06*: &nbsp;✨ [*HyperSIGMA*](https://arxiv.org/abs/2406.11519) is on ArXiv now (The First One Billion Params Remote Sensing Foundation Model!).